Scale invariance vs conformal invariance: Examples

 It is Weyl invariant and importantly, the conformal invariance is not spontaneously broken, which is a special feature of $d=2$.
 The quantization of the Liouville theory can be performed without breaking the conformal invariance (see e.g. \cite{Nakayama:2004vk} and references therein).

 Once we couple the Liouville theory to a non-linear sigma model with the specific interaction

 the theory is scale invariant but not conformal invariant classically \cite{Iorio:1996ad}.
 In \cite{Ho:2008nr}, we have shown that by considering the light-like wave form for $h(X)$, we may be able to preserve the scale invariance without conformal invariance after quantization.
-The model breaks the assumption of discreteness of spectrum as well as unitarity (in the light-like wave case) to avoid Zamolodchikov-Polchinski theorem that claims scale invariance implies conformal invariance in $d=2$.
+The model breaks the assumption of discreteness of spectrum as well as unitarity (in the light-like wave case) to avoid Zamolodchikov-Polchinski theorem that claims scale invariance implies conformal invariance in $d=2$ dimension.

 \item The above mentioned Liouville theory and Riegert theory were studied in the context of generating classical effective action (so-called Wess-Zumino action) for the Weyl anomaly.
 If we restrict ourselves to the A-type Weyl anomaly (Euler density term), the Wess-Zumino action is invariant under the constant Weyl transformation due to the space-time integration, but it is not invariant under the non-constant Weyl transformation.\footnote{The author would like to thank I.~Shapiro for the comment and discussion.} This Wess-Zumino action plays a significant role in the next section.
 To avoid a confusion, in flat space-time, one can always make the Riegert and Liouville action conformal invariant.
+This is because the Weyl non-invariance is proportional to the curvature.

 \item